Online Course Offerings

 American Politics (3)

 Introduction to the study of politics, focusing on American national government.
-Includes some discussion of theoretical questions (such as authority, representation, and consent) and some illustrative examples from the area of comparative and international politics (US HIS).
+Includes some discussion of theoretical questions (such as authority, representation, and consent) and some illustrative examples from the area of comparative and international politics (USHIS1 USHIS2 SS).

 Instructor: Wesley Nishiyama